Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Results and discussions

 In experiments, it is observed that the self-normalized yield of charged particles for $p_{\rm T}>4$ GeV/$c$ shows a stronger than linear increase with an increase in charged particle multiplicity density in the midrapidity region~\cite{ALICE:2019dfi}.
-These observations are also made for strange~\cite{ALICE:2019avo} and charm~\cite{ALICE:2012pet, ALICE:2020msa, ALICE:2021zkd, ALICE:2025fzz, Bailung:2021jow, Bailung:2021yjt} hadrons at high-$p_{\rm T}$ regions.
+These observations are also made for strange~\cite{ALICE:2019avo} and charm~\cite{ALICE:2012pet, ALICE:2020msa, ALICE:2021zkd, ALICE:2025fzz} hadrons at high-$p_{\rm T}$ regions.
 With PYTHIA8, the stronger-than-linear increase of the self-normalized particle yield of prompt and non-prompt J/$\psi$ is shown in Fig.~\ref{fig:NormlzdMUEch}, the discussion of which will follow later.
-As discussed, these effects mostly come as a consequence of autocorrelation bias.
+As discussed in Section~\ref{sec1}, these effects mostly come as a consequence of autocorrelation bias.
 Also, event classifiers based on multiplicity can lead to contributions from multi-jet scatterings in the final state~\cite{ALICE:2022qxg, ALICE:2023plt}.
-On the other hand, event classifiers based on event shapes, such as transverse spherocity, can probe $N_{\rm mpi}$, and the contributions from multi-jet topologies can be effectively reduced.
+On the other hand, event classifiers based on event shapes, such as transverse spherocity, can probe $N_{\rm mpi}$\footnote{$S_{0}$ and $N_{\rm ch}$ have a fair degree of correlation with $N_{\rm mpi}$, implying that events having higher $\langle N_{\rm mpi}\rangle$ produces higher final state multiplicity involving softer isotropic particle production~\cite{Prasad:2025yfj}.}, and the contributions from multi-jet topologies can be effectively reduced~\cite{ALICE:2025fzz}.
 Since these effects have $p_{\rm T}$ dependence, one needs to make a comparison of transverse momentum spectra by taking out the contributions from the final state multiplicity.

-To exclusively understand the modification in the $p_{\rm T}$ spectral shape for prompt and non-prompt J/$\psi$ for isotropic and jetty events, we study the partonic modification factor $Q_{\rm pp}$ whose formulation is inspired by the nuclear modification factor, $R_{\rm AA}$.
+To exclusively understand the modification in the $p_{\rm T}$ spectral shape for prompt and non-prompt J/$\psi$ for isotropic and jetty events, we study the partonic modification factor $Q_{\rm pp}$ whose formulation is inspired by the nuclear modification factor, $R_{\rm AA}$~\cite{ALICE:2019hno}.
 Through $Q_{\rm pp}$, we aim to make a qualitative comparison of the event-normalized $p_{\rm T}$-differential yield of prompt and non-prompt J/$\psi$ from the isotropic and jetty events to that of $S_{0}$-integrated events, where the yield is scaled by the average number of prompt (or non-prompt) J/$\psi$ in that particular spherocity class.
 Consequently, $Q_{\rm pp}$ is defined as follows~\cite{MenonKavumpadikkalRadhakrishnan:2023cik, Ortiz:2020rwg}.

 Here, $\langle N_{\rm \rm J/\psi}^{S_{0}}\rangle$ and $\langle N_{\rm \rm J/\psi}^{S_{\rm 0}-{\rm int}}\rangle$ are the average number of prompt or non-prompt $\rm{J}/\psi$ in corresponding spherocity event class and $S_{0}$-integrated events, respectively.